Join AngiesList.com Today!

 There are quite a few commercial solutions in your local grocery or home improvement store that will take stains out of your carpet.
 You will find some do the job better but you can’t go by the name brand to indicate which ones live up to their claims.

-They might remove the stain, but they leave behind a residue that will bind to dirt resulting in a discolored spot all over again.
+Some might remove the stain, but they leave behind a residue that will bind to dirt resulting in a discolored spot all over again.

 The best bet is to begin with high quality, stain-resistant carpet.
 If you choose a color that doesn’t show stains readily you’ll be one step ahead.
 When a spill does occur, remove it right away, while it is still wet.
 And don’t forget to clean it thoroughly twice a year.

 Did you find this article helpful?
-Thanks for helping to keep this site free with a small donation!
+Thanks for supporting this free site with a small donation!

 Return to the Interior project page